 Jim is an adjunct faculty member at Northwestern University and serves on the board of a number of companies and foundations including Regis Technologies, Hibercell, MATTER Healthcare Incubator, Chicago Biotechnology Accelerator and the Pistoia Alliance.
 He earned his bachelor's degree and Ph.D. in biochemistry from Trinity College Dublin and conducted post-doctoral research in neurobiology at Northwestern University.

 PETER THOMPSON, M.D.

-Peter Thompson, M.D., is currently a Private Equity Partner with OrbiMed who brings over 25 years of industry experience.
+Peter Thompson, M.D., is a General Partner of OrbiMed, with over 30 years of industry experience.

 He was on staff at the National Cancer Institute following his internal medicine training at Yale University.